 Besides the laundry list of unpleasant short-term effects of heroin, there is also a broad range of effects that can occur after prolonged use.
 People who use continue to use heroin chronically, over time may experience:

-- Deteriorating dental health characterized by damaged teeth and gum swelling
+- Deteriorating dental health

 - Abraded skin from scratching